 A hospital is a complex system of interrelated functions requiring constant movement of people and goods.
 Much of this circulation should be controlled.

 These were a few important points to remember while designing Hospitals.
-Stay tuned for more information on important topics in the AEC industry, and follow Kaarwan on social media platforms for such detailed guides!
+Stay tuned for more information on important topics in the AEC industry and follow Kaarwan for such detailed guides!